Dovahbeer/Microsoft-Sentinel-SOC-Homelab/README.md

 *This allowed me to successfully ping the VM.*

-# Step 5 - Event viewer & Setting up log transmission to Sentinel.
+# Step 5 - Event viewer, Sentinel and SIEM.

 ### Event Viewer